-We explain you the new advantages and benefits you can take advantage of to save on tax.
+We explain the new advantages and benefits you can take advantage of to save on taxation.

-- – The new regulation provides for a certain relaxation of the requirements for eligibility for the special regime.
-The number of years in which the person must not have been considered a tax resident prior to arrival in Spain is reduced from 10 to 5.
+- The new regulation provides a certain relaxation of the requirements to be eligible for the special regime.
+Number of years in which the person must not have been considered a tax resident before arrival in Spain is reduced from 10 to 5.

 Are you under the Beckham Law?
 From Centre Gestor we can help you with your Income Tax Return.
-We have expert tax advisors who will guide and advise you along the way.
+We have expert tax advisors who will guide and advise you.

-Others who will be able to benefit are the administrators of entities regardless of their shareholding.
-If the company is an asset-holding company, then a shareholding of less than 25% of the share capital will be required.
+- As a consequence of the acquisition of the condition of administrators of entities, regardless of their participation, if the company is patrimonial, then the participation of less than 25% of the capital stock will be required.

-It is will also contemplated that it will be an economic activity qualified as an entrepreneurial activity (article 70 of Law 14/2013), which is of an innovative nature, of special economic interest for Spain and which has a 24 report from the competent body of the General State Administration.
+- As a consequence of the performance in Spain of an economic activity qualified as an entrepreneurial activity (Article 70 of Law 14/2013), which is of an innovative nature, of particular financial interest for Spain, and which has for such purpose a favorable report from the competent body of the General State Administration.

-Highly qualified professionals who provide services to companies, who carry out training or R+D+i activities, may also benefit from this new legislation.
+- Due to the performance in Spain of economic activity by a highly qualified professional, who provides services to companies and carries out training or R&D&I activities, they may also benefit from this new legislation.